Vectorworks/developer-scripting/Function Reference/Functions/XMLSAXAddNodeAttr.md

 # XMLSAXAddNodeAttr

 ## Description
-Write XML using SAX, adds a node attributes to a node begun with [[VS:XMLSAXBeginNode| XMLSAXBeginNode]].
+Write XML using SAX, adds a node attributes to a node begun with [ XMLSAXBeginNode](XMLSAXBeginNode.md).

 ```pascal
 FUNCTION XMLSAXAddNodeAttr(